Local LGBTQ activists react angrily to the Eurovision pull-out by Hungary

-Coke’s inclusive campaign has annoyed members of Viktor Orbán’s ruling nationalist Fidesz party.
+Coke’s inclusive campaign annoyed members of Viktor Orbán’s ruling nationalist Fidesz party.
 Orbán’s party opposes marriage equality.

-It seems as if the Fidesz party is fighting a losing battle.
 According to a 2018 study by LGBTQ advocates Háttér, around 65% of Hungarians believe LGBTQ people should be free to live as they please, up from less than 50% in 2002.

 Is Budapest queer friendly?

 One of Budapest’s tourism authorities has been actively promoting the city as a queer travel destination for a number of years.
-We caught up with Zsolt Erdei, the man behind the Pink Budapest campaign, to look at whether Budapest should be on our travel wish-list.
+I caught up with Zsolt Erdei, the man behind the Pink Budapest campaign, to look at whether Budapest should be on our travel wish-list.

 “Budapest is a really wonderful city in the heart of Europe…” explained Erdei.
 “The cultural scene, the gastronomy, the thermal baths, the nightlife are all amazing facets of our capital.
 Budapest is a sexy city for everyone, and we’d really like to share our city with the LGBTQ community of the world.”